 This guideline has been developed to assist you in your efforts to replace an existing furnace, boiler (used to heat homes) or air conditioner for residential properties.
-Prior to installation of any furnace, boiler or air-conditioning unit a permit must be obtained from the City of Wheaton Building Department.
+Prior to the installation of any furnace, boiler or air-conditioning unit, a permit must be obtained from the City of Wheaton Building Department.
 Provided below is information that addresses what needs to be submitted to the City, pertinent building codes, permit fees and required inspections.
 These guidelines are by no means all-inclusive, but they do identify the most critical requirements that are involved in this type of project.
 Please review this information and call the City of Wheaton Building Department with questions.

 Please review the DSIRE web link to determine if your project qualifies for any energy savings or rebate programs, note these programs can change and/or expire.

 The following documents need to be submitted to initiate a review of your project:

 - Application for Permit Provide a Building Application for Permit that includes: site address, description of work, contractor(s), the total cost of work to be performed, permit applicant contact information, etc.

 The City of Wheaton has adopted, either by City ordinance or by code reference, the following codes for all residential construction within the City limits:

 - International Residential Code 2018 (for one and two-family dwellings)

 - International Mechanical Code 2018